 - Previously Chief of Staff and Campaign Strategist to the NSW State Leader of the Opposition.

-- Director of Cell Care.
+- Director of Cell Care Australia.

-- Australian Community for Human Rights Watch.
+- Member of the Australian Committee for Human Rights Watch.

 Board Members/Trustees of So They Can Global Family Entities Outside Australia